Best San Francisco beaches

-Just west of the Golden Gate Bridge, this mile-long beach off the Presidio is usually packed with locals and visitors alike.
-Large waves, undertow and rip currents make the beach unsafe for swimming, but it does provide panoramic views of the Golden Gate Bridge, Marin Headlands and Lands End as well as the impressive mansions of the Seacliff neighborhood dotted on the cliffs behind you.
-And be warned, the northern part of the beach is clothing-optional.
+Just west of the Golden Gate Bridge, this mile-long beach off the Presidio draws locals and visitors alike.
+Large waves, undertow and rip currents make the beach unsafe for swimming, but it does provide panoramic views of the Golden Gate Bridge, the Marin Headlands and Lands End, as well as the impressive mansions of the Seacliff neighborhood.
+Be warned, the northern part of the beach is clothing-optional.

 As with much of San Francisco's Presidio, Crissy Field used to be an Army airstrip.
-Now, the 4.3-mile waterfront promenade is homebase for Marina residents (and their dogs) to toss a frisbee, play in the sandy dunes and have a picnic with an iconic view of the Golden Gate Bridge.
-It can be a bit breezy but that just means that wind and kite surfers are likely on the water for your entertainment.
+Now, the 4.3-mile waterfront promenade is homebase for Marina residents (and their dogs) to toss a frisbee, play in the sandy dunes and picnic in the shadow of the Golden Gate Bridge.
+It can be a bit breezy but that just means that wind and kite surfers are likely to be providing waterfront entertainment.
 If you're feeling cold, make a pit stop at the Warming Hut for organic soups and sandwiches and only-in-San-Francisco books, games and souvenirs.

 This small cove between Lands End and Baker Beach provides a welcome, uncrowded, dog-free retreat.
 (On clear days, you’ll still see the Golden Gate Bridge in the distance.)
 The beach is said to be named after Chinese fishermen during the Gold Rush-era, who would dock their boats along the coastline and camp out on the sand; you’ll find a stone monument devoted to them at the edge of the parking lot.
 Today, it’s the haunt of middle-aged swim clubs who take their frigid laps in the morning.
 The beach isn't large, so get there early if you want a spot in sun.

 Because Thornton is smaller and farther south, it's like a miniature, less-crowded version of Fort Funston.
-Technically, the trails leading to the beach have been cordoned off due to erosion.
-But the adventurous still step over the cord and carefully clamber their way down to the surf along Mar Vista Stables’ equestrian trail.
+Technically, the trails leading to the beach have been cordoned off due to erosion but the adventurous still step over the boundary to carefully clamber their way along Mar Vista Stables’ equestrian trail.
 The beach is usually nearly empty, save scattered horseback riders and hang-gliders soaring overhead.
-And even if you’re too nervous to skirt the rules, Thornton is still worth a trip; snag a park bench or picnic table at the overlook for an incredible sunset view.
+And even if you’re too nervous to skirt the rules, Thornton is still worth a trip; snag a park bench or picnic table at the overlook for an unbeatable sunset.

-Though this south-facing Angel Island beach is windier than its east-side counterpart, Quarry Beach, it’s also considerably less packed.
-Walk or bike one and a half miles along Perimeter Road, an old military road that originally connected the forts of the island, then veer down the unmarked path just past Battery Ledyard.
-There, you’ll find this lovely, wide-open beach.
+Though this south-facing Angel Island beach is windier than its east-side counterpart, Quarry Beach, it’s also considerably less busy.
+Walk or bike the mile-and-a-half along Perimeter Road, an old military road that originally connected the island's forts.
+Veer down the unmarked path just past Battery Ledyard to pop out on this lovely, wide-open beach.
 The breeze—and current—can be strong, but views stretching from the Golden Gate to the Bay Bridge make it all worthwhile.